 As we go later still in Picasso’s career, another style of depicting flowers comes about.
 Bouquet of Peace depicts simplistically drawn yet brightly colored flowers as the centerpiece of the composition.
 The flowers all appear as a similar type, but what is more important is the feeling the flowers engage in the viewer with their bright, ray-like petals.

 Picasso also worked in the ceramic medium and depicted still-lives of flowers.
 Bouquet à la pomme (Bunch with Apple), 1956, shows three different types of flowers in a vase.
 They are all rendered in outlines without color, but Picasso has taken care to make each one distinct.
-This is similar to Bouquet (Bunch), 1955 where the flowers are all painted in the same colors, but are made distinct by their shapes.
+This is similar to Bouquet (Bunch), 1955 where the flowers are all painted in the same colors, but are made distinct by their shapes and bold contrast between black and white glazes.